 We may use and disclose your Protected Health Information for our healthcare operations.
 For example, we may use your Protected Health Information to monitor the quality of our testing services and review the competence and qualifications of our laboratory professionals.

-We may disclose your Protected Health Information to person involved in your care or payment for your care, such as a family member, relative, or close friend, unless you object or ask us not to.
+We may disclose your Protected Health Information to persons involved in your care or payment for your care, such as a family member, relative, or close friend, unless you object or ask us not to.

-We may disclose Protected Health Information about you to your authorized personal representative, such as a lawyer, administrator, executor or other authorized person responsible you or your estate.
+We may disclose Protected Health Information about you to your authorized personal representative, such as a lawyer, administrator, executor or other authorized person responsible for you or your estate.

 We may disclose Protected Health Information about minors to their parents or legal guardians.